Customer service SLA and what you need to know

 A customer service SLA defines how your customer will get support from you, how they will receive support from you, and what to expect from your support team.

-Why are they so important to you?
+Why are customer service SLAs so important to you?

 Everyone can remember a time when they contacted someone for help whether it be for a cell phone bill, a credit card issue, or a software product that just stopped working.
 Everyone expects something to go wrong from time to time, the problem with customer dissatisfaction comes when you don’t get that call back you were promised, or your question goes into a black hole.